artipie/artipie/.wiki/Configuration-Storage.md

 Artipie has special configuration item for storage aliases: `_storages.yaml` file located in configuration root.
 This file can define storages with names, then repository configuration file can use these names (or aliases) instead of full storage description.
-It allows to hide real storage configuration or credentials from repository or organization maintainers:
+It allows to avoid duplicates and to hide real storage configuration or credentials from repository maintainers:
 Artipie server administrator can configure storage and provide alias to users, and users will set this alias for repositories instead of full configuration.
 ```yaml